 The anterolateral abdominal is the structure encasing the abdominal organs.
 It is the muscular layer of tissues that extends from the thoracic and lumbar spine to the anterior abdominal cavity.
 The boundary between the lateral and anterior wall is not defined, and therefore, the name anterolateral is used to describe the wall as it wraps from posterior to anterior.
 It serves to protect the internal organs of the digestive system as well as the alimentary tract.
 Multiple layers of fascia, muscle, nerves, and vasculature make up the anterolateral wall.
 The anterolateral wall demonstrates a vast degree of function as well as compliance for what the gastrointestinal tract needs.
 Throughout this article, we will explore the anatomy of the anterolateral abdominal wall, its function, as well as its embryologic origins.

 The abdomen extends from the rib cage superiorly to the pelvis inferiorly.
 It contains the foregut, midgut, hindgut, and the alimentary tract needed for digestion and excretion.
 Multiple large blood vessels run through the posterior abdomen as well as multiple lymphatic pathways.
 This dynamic tract is in constant motion with continuously changing functions at any point in time.
 The abdominal wall is a structure that encases and protects all organs and vessels within the abdominal cavity.
 The multilayer abdominal wall expands and contracts with the alternating pressures of the abdominal cavity.
-It can contract when intrabdominal pressures are needed to increase, for example, during defecation, exhalation, childbirth, coughing, vomiting, or just during the positional changes required during daily life.
+It can contract when intra-abdominal pressures are needed to increase, for example, during defecation, exhalation, childbirth, coughing, vomiting, or just during the positional changes required during daily life.
 It also can expand with physiologic needs.
-The abdominal wall can accommodate for increased abdominal girth; for example, obesity, childbirth or postprandial state to accommodate for the increased amount of food within the gastrointestinal tract.
+The abdominal wall can accommodate increased abdominal girth; for example, obesity, childbirth, or postprandial state to accommodate the increased amount of food within the gastrointestinal tract.

 The multiple layers of muscles allow for a person to change position.
 The torso of the human body needs to be in constant motion whether it be for walking, standing up, sitting down, or twisting from side to side.
 The multiple muscles have a variety of orientations, insertions, and attachments to accommodate all directions of motion.
-Tasks accomplished through motion rely upon a constant dynamic of relaxation and contraction of the muscles and their effects on the surrounding boney structures to facilitate movement.
+Tasks accomplished through motion rely upon a constant dynamic of relaxation and contraction of the muscles and their effects on the surrounding bony structures to facilitate movement.
 There are many functions of the anterolateral wall; however, these would not be possible without the components that make up the wall.

 During the third and fourth weeks, the ventral side of the embryonic plate begins to fold, creating the anterolateral and anterior abdominal wall.
 The embryonic plate undergoes four folds: the cephalad, caudad, and two lateral folds.
 The lateral folds are responsible for the anterior abdominal wall, ultimately joining at the ventral ring by the end of the fourth week.
 The muscles arise from the mesodermal layer.
 The nerves extend from the origins of the spinal cord creating dermatomes along the track through which it travels.
 These dermatomes will change shape and distribution as the fetus elongates after the initial embryonic plate folding.

 There are multiple large venous drainage systems as well as arterial systems supplying the anterolateral abdominal wall.
 The major arteries of the anterolateral abdominal wall are the superior epigastric, inferior epigastric, musculophrenic, subcostal and posterior intercostal arteries, deep circumflex iliac artery, superficial circumflex iliac artery, and superficial epigastric artery.
 The four origins of the arterial supply of the wall are the internal thoracic artery, aorta, external iliac, and femoral artery.
-The internal thoracic artery branches to the musculophrenic an superior epigastric arteries.
+The internal thoracic artery branches to the musculophrenic and superior epigastric arteries.
 The musculophrenic descends along the costal margin and supplies superficial and deep layers of the abdominal wall in the hypochondriac region as well as the anterolateral diaphragm.
 The superior epigastric artery travels inferiorly through the rectus sheath into the deep rectus abdominis.
 The aorta is the origin of the tenth and eleventh posterior intercostal arteries as well as the subcostal artery.
 The 10th and 11th posterior intercostal arteries travel past the ribs to descend into the abdominal wall between the internal oblique and transversus abdominis muscles to supply the lateral superficial and deep lumbar/flank region.
 The subcostal artery travels the same course as the tenth and eleventh arteries and supplies the same regions.
-The external iliac artery supplies the inferior epigastric and he deep circumflex arteries.
-The inferior epigastric arteries travel superiorly and enter the rectus sheath the travels through the deep rectus abdominis to supply the rectus abdominis muscle, deep abdominal wall of the pubic and inferior umbilical regions.
-The deep circumflex arteries travel through the deep abdominal wall, parallel to the inguinal ligament then supplies the iliacus, the deep inguinal region along the abdominal wall, and the iliac fossa.
+The external iliac artery supplies the inferior epigastric and the deep circumflex arteries.
+The inferior epigastric arteries travel superiorly and enter the rectus sheath then travel through the deep rectus abdominis to supply the rectus abdominis muscle, deep abdominal wall of the pubic and inferior umbilical regions.
+The deep circumflex arteries travel through the deep abdominal wall, parallel to the inguinal ligament then supply the iliacus, the deep inguinal region along the abdominal wall, and the iliac fossa.
 The femoral artery branches to the superficial circumflex artery as well as the superficial epigastric artery.
 The superficial circumflex artery travels subcutaneously along the inguinal ligament to supply the superficial abdominal wall of inguinal and anterior thigh regions.
-The superficial epigastric artery travels subcutaneously towards the umbilicus to supply the superficial abdominal wall of pubic and inferior umbilical regions.
+The superficial epigastric artery travels subcutaneously towards the umbilicus to supply the superficial abdominal wall of the pubic and inferior umbilical regions.

 The venous system consists of a large venous plexus throughout the abdominal wall.
 The plexus drains superiorly to the internal thoracic vein and lateral thoracic vein.
 Inferiorly it drains to the superficial and inferior epigastric veins.